 A 2005 study from Italy found significant amounts of vitamin B12 analogue in mushrooms (33).
 250 g of P. nebrodensis contained 4.8 µg of vitamin B12.
 They used an immunoenzymatic assay.
 From the paper, it appears that the soil did not have organic waste of any kind.
 It is not clear if the B12 analogue was active.

 Conclusion About Organic Produce as a B12 Source for Vegans

+Given the number of vegans who’ve suffered from B12 deficiency, and that vegans have traditionally interest in organic foods in the U.S. and U.K., it’s safe to assume that organic foods normally don’t provide B12.
 Only until organic foods are chosen randomly from markets and grocery stores throughout the country (or world) and are consistently shown to decrease MMA levels will someone not be taking a considerable risk in relying on organic foods for B12.
-This article documents many vegans suffering from B12 deficiency, and it is safe to assume that many of them consumed significant amounts of organic foods.

-Given that the vegan movement’s aim is to eliminate cows on farms, relying on organic foods for vitamin B12 is not a long-term solution for providing vitamin B12 for vegans, even if it was plausible.
+Finally, since the vegan movement’s aim is to eliminate cows on farms, relying on organic foods for vitamin B12 isn’t a long-term solution for providing vitamin B12 for vegans.